Coherent-Partners/spark-ts-sdk/docs/readme.md

 The SDK will take care of encoding them when necessary.
 Otherwise, you risk running into issues when trying to locate a resource.

-For instance, executing a Spark service using these identifiers
+For instance, executing a Spark service using these identifiers:

 - folder: `my folder` (when encoded => `my%20folder`)
 - service: `my service` (when encoded => `my%20service`)